turingschool-examples/bee_technical_challenge/readme.md

 Once you've finished, answer the questions below in this document.

 * At a high level, how did you organize the code that you added?
 For example, if you added a class or classes, what responsibilities do they have?
 Are there alternatives you considered or could envision?
 If so, why did you choose this path instead?
 * This is sometimes used as a mid-mod assessment for students in Module 3.
-In Module 2 they spend a lot of time memorizing the basic rules and conventions of Rails, but in Module 3 we ask them to be more creative in their problem solving and create the classes they need to organize their code.
+In Module 2 students spend a lot of time memorizing the basic rules and conventions of Rails, but in Module 3 we ask them to be more creative in their problem solving and create the classes they need to organize their code (even if it's not a model, view, or a controller).
 Sometimes students struggle with this change, and try to memorize any patterns instructors provide when going over a challenge like this.
 What strategies would you recommend to help students understand that there are many different approaches they could take to solve this problem?
-* We frequently ask students to focus on their problem solving process in lieu of the outcome of a timed challenge.
-How would you describe your process to this challenge to a group of students who might not yet be very good at articulating how they go about solving a problem?
-What could you do to help students begin to articulate their own approach to technical problems?
+* We frequently ask students to focus on their problem solving *process* in lieu of the *outcome* of a timed challenge.
+At a high level, how would you describe your process to this challenge to a group of students who might not yet be very good at talking about how they go about solving a problem?
+What strategies could you use to help students begin to articulate their own approach to technical problems?

 ## Submission